-(\Rightarrow) Let us take a solution to 3-DM.
+(\Rightarrow) Let us take a feasible solution to 3-DM.
 We place a node in every gadget that corresponds to the chosen triples.
 In each of the corresponding gadgets, we match every chunk to the node in this gadget.
-This solution has cost exactly Th.
+This solution has cost exactly ξ .
 As every element of the universe is covered, every chunk type is processed.

-(\Leftarrow) Let us take a solution to FP+RS+MA of cost $\leq Th$.
+(\Leftarrow) Let us take a solution to FP + RS + MA of cost at most ξ .
 We choose triples that correspond to gadgets where there are nodes.
 Since all chunks are processed, every element of X, Y and Z is matched.
-Each node must process chunks that correspond to the triple, otherwise the cost must be larger than Th (high costs for chunk transportation).
+Each node must process chunks that correspond to the triple, otherwise the cost must be larger than ξ (high costs for chunk transportation).

-C. Inter-connects are hard (FP + RS + NI)
+4.3.
+Inter-connects are hard (FP + RS + NI)